StartupInstitute/git-and_github-basics/README.md

 # Git and GitHub Basics
->*To begin you will want to fork a copy of this repository.*
+>*To begin you will want to fork a copy of this repository and pull it down to your local machine.*

 ### Understanding Git and GitHub Basics
 #### Installing Git